awesomefroggy29/Sound-space-custom-maps/README.md

 step 3: go into sound space quantum editor and go to settings, then select "use SS+ for playtesting" and then select the exe for sound space +

-step 4: load the map file (.txt or .ssmp) and the audio.
+step 4: load the map file (.txt or .sspm) and the audio.

 step 5: press "play map" and sound space + should open and you can start playing!